 “We heard women screaming [in Arabic], ‘We’re gonna sink!
 We’re gonna sink!’ in the group in front of us, but thank god they made it across in the end with the help of the others.”

-Once they arrived on the other side, the respondent and his companions tried to dry off but eventually decided to move away from the border.
-They walked through farmland in the Turkish territory for almost 40 minutes until they arrived at a sign that said Eskiköy on it as well as Uzunköprü 5 kilometers and Edirne 25 kilometers.
+After they were pushed back, the respondent and his companions tried to dry off but eventually decided to move away from the Turkish border.
+They walked through farmland in the Turkish territory for almost 40 minutes until they arrived at a sign that read Eskiköy, as well as Uzunköprü five kilometers and Edirne 25 kilometers.

 When asked if he had expressed his intention to claim asylum at any point while in Greece, the respondent answered: “I didn’t.
 Who is brave enough to talk and ask for asylum?
 Few are allowed to talk.”